What Is a Cold Chain Monitoring Sytem?

 Row of transport truck trailers in a yard

-What Industries Can Condition/Cold Chain Monitoring Be Used For?
+What Industries Can Temperature/Cold Chain Monitoring Be Used For?

 These industries have both requirement and regulations for products to be consistently maintained at certain temperatures which makes them ideal targets for temperature tracking and cold chain cargo solutions.